Indro Montanelli: Quarrel with Silvio Berlusconi and final years

-When Silvio Berlusconi, who since 1977 had held the majority of shares in il Giornale, entered politics with the founding of a new populist political party, Forza Italia, Montanelli came under heavy pressure to switch his editorial line to a position favourable to Berlusconi.
+When Silvio Berlusconi, who since 1977 had held the majority of shares in il Giornale entered politics with the founding of a new populist political party, Forza Italia, Montanelli came under heavy pressure to switch his editorial line to a position favorable to Berlusconi.
 Montanelli never hid his bad opinion of Berlusconi, saying: "He lies as he breathes."
 In the end, protesting his independence, he founded a new daily, for which he resurrected the name La Voce ("The Voice"), which had belonged to a renowned newspaper run by Giuseppe Prezzolini.
 La Voce, which had garnered a devoted but limited readership, folded after about a year, and Montanelli returned to the Corriere della Sera.
 In 1994, Montanelli was awarded the International Editor of the Year Award from the World Press Review.

 From 1995 to 2001, Montanelli was the chief letters editor of Corriere della Sera, answering a letter a day on a page of the newspaper known as "La Stanza di Montanelli" ("Montanelli's Room").
-Montanelli spent his last years vigorously opposing Berlusconi's politics.
-He was a mentor to a significant group of colleagues, followers, and students including Mario Cervi, Marco Travaglio, Paolo Mieli, Roberto Ridolfi, Andrea Claudio Galluzzo, Beppe Severgnini, Marcello Foa and Roberto Gervaso.
+Montanelli spent his last years opposing Berlusconi's politics.
+He was a mentor to a group of colleagues, followers, and students including Mario Cervi, Marco Travaglio, Paolo Mieli, Roberto Ridolfi, Andrea Claudio Galluzzo, Beppe Severgnini, Marcello Foa and Roberto Gervaso.
 Montanelli died on 22 July 2001 at the La Madonnina clinic in Milan.
 The following day, the Corriere della Sera published a letter on its front page titled "Indro Montanelli's farewell to his readers".

 Legacy

-Montanelli had been nicknamed "The Prince of Journalism" by his own colleagues while he was still alive, gaining large esteem and consent even from liberals and political left-oriented journalists; Enzo Biagi, Giorgio Bocca, Aldo Grasso, Gianfrancesco Zincone, and many others considered him a master of the profession and his objectivity and attention to history as a model to teach and replicate.
+Montanelli had been nicknamed "The Prince of Journalism" by his own colleagues while he was still alive, gaining considerable esteem even among liberals and political left-oriented journalists; Enzo Biagi, Giorgio Bocca, Aldo Grasso, Gianfrancesco Zincone, and many others considered him a master of journalism and his objectivity and attention to history as a model to teach and replicate.
 As a result, both the Italian centre-left and the Italian centre-right tried to reclaim Montanelli for themselves.
 Politically, Montanelli was an anti-communist who defended the idea of another political right, which was an alternative to that of Silvio Berlusconi, whom he opposed.
-Since his death, the political left emphasized Montanelli's anti-Berlusconism over his anti-communism and conservatism, while the political right minimized his opposition to Berlusconi after having accused him of being a useful idiot of the post-communist left.
+Since his death, the political left emphasized Montanelli's anti-Berlusconism over his anti-communism and conservatism, while the political right minimized his opposition to Berlusconi after having accused him of serving the interests of the post-communist left.

 A polarizing figure, Montanelli's journalism was distinct from both the prevailing pro-government journalism, which was linked to the ruling Christian Democracy, and to the liberal-democratic journalism of the likes of Mario Pannunzio, whom Montanelli admired.
-In his letters, Montanelli once said: "If you lack the holy fire inside, if you're not made for this work, if you lack a natural appendice with a typewriter... it's pointless to do this job."
-He left for posterity a number of first-person reportages and interviews with important historical figures, including Charles de Gaulle, Benito Mussolini, Pope John XXIII, and Winston Churchill.
+In his letters, Montanelli once said: "If you lack the holy fire inside, if you're not made for this work, if you lack a natural appendix with a typewriter... it's pointless to do this job."
+He left a number of first-person reportages and interviews with important historical figures, including Charles de Gaulle, Benito Mussolini, Pope John XXIII, and Winston Churchill.